ioBroker/dev-server/README.md

 <span style="color:red">*Before installing please check the following what is the best way or recommended:*</span>

-:one: Linux
+1. Linux

-:small_blue_diamond: install it as a dev-dependency of your adapter (recommended)
+* install it as a dev-dependency of your adapter (recommended)
-:small_blue_diamond: install this tool as a global tool
+* install this tool as a global tool

 Under Linux it is sometimes useful to install this tool as global BUT best practice for developing an own adapter it is better to install it as dev-dependency

-:two: MacOS
+2. MacOS

-:small_blue_diamond: Under MacOS be careful with installation as global.
+* Under MacOS be careful with installation as global.
 This is not recommended so better to install it as dev-depency

-:three: Windows
+3. Windows

-:small_blue_diamond: Under Windows a global install is no problem.
+* Under Windows a global install is no problem.

 **Note:** dev-server requires at least Node.js 14.

-You can either install this tool as a global tool or install it as a dev-dependency of your adapter.
-We suggest to install it globally:
+how to nstall it globally:

 ```bash
 npm install --global @iobroker/dev-server